About

-Outside of work, I spend a lot of time climbing, hiking, foraging, inventing recipes, brewing hooch, growing bonsais, coding generative art algorithms (hence the colorful image on this page), making music, and snapping photos of the gorgeous nature out here in the Pacific North West.
+Outside of work, I spend a lot of time climbing, hiking, foraging, inventing recipes, brewing hooch, growing bonsais, coding generative art algorithms (hence the abstract image on this page), making music, and snapping photos of the gorgeous nature out here in the Pacific North West.

 If you’d like to get in touch, I’m best reached via email.